 Don't Be Jaded or Bitter

 When you’re in your 30s, it’s much easier to become jaded and bitter; so many relationships have not worked out that you may start to think it’s never going to happen.
 But it’s important not to let this negative thinking get the best of you.
-If you think it’s never going to happen, then it won’t; you have to be positive.
-When you meet someone new, give them a chance.
-You'll never find your soulmate if you're a dating cynic.
+If you think it’s never going to happen, then it won’t—you have to be positive.
+When you meet someone new, give them a fair chance.

 Focus on Having Fun

 Dump Your Divorce Bias

-The divorce rate in America is somewhere between 42% and 50%, so when you’re in your 30s, you're probably going to date people who are divorced.
+The divorce rate in America is around 40 to 50 percent, so when you’re in your 30s, you're probably going to date people who are divorced.
 One of the advantages of dating a divorcee is that they've probably learned a lot from their former marriage that they can apply to a new relationship.
 When it comes to discussing their marriage, don’t pry.
 If they want to talk about what happened, they will when the time is right.

 Good communication is crucial to any relationship.
 When you’re dating in your 30s, you should be able to talk to your significant other openly and honestly.
 Likewise, they should be able to talk to you candidly.
 Got into your first fight?
 Talk it out maturely.
 If you’re not communicating early on in the relationship, you probably won’t get better at it as things move forward.

 Don't Waste Your Time

-Don’t waste your time.
 If you’re not into someone, stop talking to them, stop texting them, and stop hanging out with them.
 Life is too short.
-Wouldn’t you much rather get a good night of sleep than be out drinking empty calories with a person you’re just not that into?
+Wouldn’t you much rather get a good night of sleep than be out drinking with a person you’re just not that into?
+"Know your values and priorities and always consider your time in their light," says Jim Taylor, Ph.D.
+"Make deliberate choices about how you spend and use your time."

 You Do You